Gen3 - Hardware - Hydraulic Cylinder Porting Instructions

 6. Grind off the paint of the block.

-7. Mark out the hole to be drilled on the counterbalance valve block and on the centre line of the valve.
+7. Mark out the hole to be drilled on the counterbalance valve block and on the center line of the valve.

 8. Measure the length of the valve and length of the block.